madaan/minimal-text-diffusion/README.md

 * Using random `t`, a noisy version of the input is created from q(x_t | x_0).
 This is simply x_t = x_0 * sqrt(1 - \beta_t) + \epsilon_t * sqrt(\beta_t).
 The function used for this is `q_sample`.
 Any operation that involves going ahead in the diffusion process is carried out by functions that start with `q_`.

 * `x_t` is fed to the transformer model.
-The transformer model is trained to generate an approximation of `x_start` given `x_t` and `t` (the timestep).
-Specifically, the embedded text is passed through a BERT encoder, and then downsampled.
-The size of the output embeddings and input embeddings is obviously the same for this reason.
+Then, the transformer model is trained to generate an approximation of `x_start` given `x_t` and `t` (the timestep).
+Specifically, the embedded text is passed through a BERT encoder and downsampled.
+The size of the output embeddings and input embeddings is the same for this reason.
 Maybe this is the trick mentioned in the paper where they want to tie each weight with the `x_start` term, but I'm not sure how it's different from DDIM.

 * The loss has several terms:
 1) Difference between the actual `x_start` and the output of the transformer model.
 This is the MSE loss.
 2) Mean of the `xT` should be close to zero.
 This is the `tT_loss` term.
-It is obtained by calling `q_mean_variance` for the t=T. `q_mean_variance` is like `q_sample` but it returns the mean and variance of the distribution `x_t | x0`  instead of a sample.
+It is obtained by calling `q_mean_variance` for the t=T. `q_mean_variance` is like `q_sample,` but it returns the mean and variance of the distribution `x_t | x0`  instead of a sample.

 3) Decoder NLL loss.
 This is the `decoder_nll` term.
 It is obtained by calling `token_discrete_loss`. `token_discrete_loss` calls `get_logits`, which in turns uses the embeddings to convert to logits.
 The logits are then used to calculate the NLL loss.
 Essentially this is how the embeddings are trained.